RyanKing77/powerShell-Docs.hu-hu/wmf/5.0/feedback_clipboard.md

 ```

-A vágólap parancsmagok támogatja a képek, a hangfájlok, a fájl listák és a szöveg.
+A vágólap-parancsmagok támogatják a lemezképek, a hangfájlok, a fájl listák és a szöveg.